 Venue and Time of Lectures

-Our ADFAS Orange and Districts Lectures are held at: Orange Regional Conservatorium 73 Hill Street, Orange
+Our ADFAS Orange & Districts lectures are held at the Orange Regional Conservatorium 73a Hill Street Orange.

-Each lecture is preceded by members gathering for drinks and finger food, then the lecture is presented in the Conservatorium auditorium with opportunity for questions following.
-At the conclusion of the lecture there is an opportunity for members to meet the lecturer.
+Each lecture is preceded by members and guests gathering for informal drinks and finger food, then the lecture is presented in the Conservatorium auditorium with opportunity for questions following.
 No special knowledge is required- just a natural curiosity and an interest in the arts (and a sense of humour of course).